RevealBi/Documentation/en/datasources/supported-data-sources/microsoft-sql-server.md

 ## Microsoft SQL Server

->[!NOTE] Microsoft SQL Server is not supported in the Web version of Reveal.
+>[!NOTE] **Limitations in Web**.
+Microsoft SQL Server private urls are not accessible through Reveal Web.
+You can use the Desktop, iOS or Android app to connect to private addresses.

 To configure a Microsoft SQL Server data source, you can set the following information: